 2020 Bond Measure Annual Report

 |Current Construction Projects|

 GO Bond Measure Background

 At their July 2, 2018 regular meeting, the City Council passed a resolution to refer a bond measure to the November 6, 2018 election.
 Bond Measure 20-296 proposed a five-year $10 million general obligation bond to fund repairs of a list of proposed city streets.
-If passed, it would cost an estimated $0.50 cents per $1,000 of assessed value each year for five years beginning July 1, 2019.
-The bond is based upon assessed value, not market value.
+The cost to fund this bond is estimated at $0.50 cents per $1,000 of assessed value each year for five years beginning July 1, 2019.
+The bond is based upon the assessed value, not market value.
 The median assessed value of residential property is $160,000.
 At this value, the homeowner would pay approximately $79 per year in estimated taxes, which is about $6.58 per month.
-Funds raised would go toward street repair projects only and an annual report would be published of the repairs completed.
-If the measure does not pass, the projects listed would not be completed and the estimated additional tax assessment would not be made.
+Funds raised go toward street repair projects only and an annual report is published of the repairs completed.
+If the measure didn’t pass, the projects listed would not be completed and the estimated additional tax assessment would not be made.